Sine Test Control Parameters

 Sine Vibration Testing Software

 The VibrationVIEW Sine test mode detects resonances using a swept and/or fixed-frequency sine wave test with control of acceleration, velocity, and displacement.
-When paired with a VR9500 or VR10500 vibration controller, the user can define the feedback parameters of the system in order to control the actual output or select adaptive feedback for automatic control.
+When paired with a VR vibration controller, the user can define the feedback parameters of the system in order to control the actual output or select adaptive feedback for automatic control.

 The following webinar walks us through a modified sine test specification and discusses how to enter it into the VibrationVIEW software.